-The CVITM was initially developed in 2002 in a year-long collaborative research project that included WESTAF (Western States Arts Federation) researchers, consultants at Hebert Research, the senior staff of the Washington State Arts Commission and the director of the Seattle Office of Arts and Culture.
+The CVITM was initially developed in 2002 in a year-long collaborative research project that included WESTAF (Western States Arts Federation) researchers, consultants at Hebert Research, the senior staff of the Washington State Arts Commission and the in the total.
+The total number of full-time workers director of the Seattle Office of Arts and Culture.

-CVITM data inputs were selected to be highly reliable, nationally vetted, annually updatable measures of arts participation (demand for arts products and services) and occupational employment in the arts.
+CVI[TM] data inputs were selected to be highly reliable, nationally vetted, annually updatable measures of arts participation (demand for arts products and services) and occupational employment in the arts.